RyanSaysJif/RyBot/README.md

 ***
 ### General Info

-This project is a Python-based Discord bot designed for highly targeted custom use cases for Queercraft.
+This project is a Python-based Discord bot originally designed for custom use cases for Queercraft.
 Its original purpose is to be able to delete all messages in a specific channel from users who are no longer members of the Discord server.

-It is not intended for any other purposes or communities.
+This bot requires the following permissions when invited:
+* View Channels
+* Manage Messages
+* View Message History

 Current Functions:
 * `omnomnom`: **O**ld **M**essages **N**ow **O**bsolete **M**eaning **N**o **O**vert **M**ass - Deletes all messages in the channel sent by users no longer in the Discord server.
 This currently only works in Queercraft's #introductions channel.